 main program, giving it the chance to process waiting user input events or repaint the viewports:

-def modify(frame, input, output): for i in range(input.number_of_particles): # Perform a small computation step ... # Temporarily yield control to the system yield
+def modify(frame, data): # This is a long-running loop over all particles in the system: for i in range(data.particles.count): # Perform one short computational step: ... # Temporarily yield control to the system to process input events: yield

-yield should be called periodically and as frequently as possible, for example after processing one particle from the input as
+yield should be called periodically and as frequently as possible, for example after processing one input element at a time as

-yield keyword also gives the user (and the system) the possibility to cancel the execution of the custom
+yield keyword also gives the system the possibility to cancel the execution of the

 modifier function.
-When the evaluation of the modification pipeline is interrupted by the system, the
+When the evaluation of the data pipeline is interrupted by the system, the

 yield statement does not return

-yield mechanism gives the custom modifier function the possibility to report its progress back to the system.
+yield mechanism also gives the modifier function the possibility to report its progress back to the system.

-The progress must be reported as a fraction in the range 0.0 to 1.0 using the
+The current progress must be specified as a fraction in the range 0.0-1.0 using the

 yield statement.
 For example: